 An amazing calendar of livestream meditations, dharma talks, and other resources from teachers and communities around the world.

-And don’t forget all the resources under a search for MBSR – Mindfulness Based Stress Reduction – one of the original mindfulness programs in the U.S.A.
+And don’t forget there are many free online free yoga classes as well as multiple offerings under a search for MBSR – Mindfulness Based Stress Reduction – one of the original mindfulness programs in the U.S.A.